Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids

-Constraints~\eqref{eq:cons12}-\eqref{eq:cons13} and \eqref{eq:cons14} are the real and reactive power balance constraints, respectively.
-More precisely, the household demand in time slot $t$ is equal to the sum of real power consumed by all three types of appliances, the real power charged into the battery minus the real power discharged from the battery and drawn from the PV generator.
+More precisely, the real power measured by the smart meter in time slot $t$ is equal to the sum of real power consumed by all three types of appliances, the real power charged into the battery minus the real power discharged from the battery and drawn from the PV generator.
 Utilized PV power cannot be greater than the PV generation for each scenario as ensured in \eqref{eq:cons13}.
-The reactive power demand is determined similarly in~\eqref{eq:cons14} by excluding the PV generation term.
-Lastly, the household demand is bounded in~\eqref{eq:cons15}.
+The reactive power measured by the smart meter is determined similarly with~\eqref{eq:cons14} except the PV generation term.
+Lastly, the real power demand of the household is bounded as